12active/api-docs/docs/introduction.md

 ### User authentication

-For now, authentication goes via Basic Auth.
+User authentication is handled via Basic Auth and JWT.
+Each call to the api should be sent with a JWT token, there are no session ids.
-Full authentication is required for every call to the api, there are no session ids.
+The JWT token, can be obtained via a specific authentication API call [/users/authenticate call](/reference/users/user-authenticate) , which accepts the following kinds of login information via the Authorization:Basic header.

 By default, it requires the user's username and password.
 The credential is a base 64 encoded string containing `username:password`.